flowchart LR

 2.9 What the Framework Predicts

-A framework that only describes is a taxonomy.
+The framework so far describes and explains: four invariants, three principles, dependency graphs, decomposition.
+But a framework that only describes is a taxonomy.
+The test of a design tool is whether it predicts.
 This framework makes concrete predictions — testable claims that follow from tracing the dependency graph.

-Prediction 1: Direct coupling + distributed coordination → destructive scaling.
-Any system where agents share environment state, act through direct coupling (my action destroys your action, not merely delays it), and coordinate without central authority will face destructive scaling as agent count grows.
-Ethernet’s original shared bus confirmed this — collisions wasted bandwidth destructively as station count grew, which is why Ethernet moved to switches.
-Aloha confirmed it even earlier [Abramson, 1970].
-Wireless networks, studied in Chapter 2, confirm it in a setting where switching to dedicated links is physically impossible.
-The prediction generalizes: identify these three properties in a new system, and you can predict the failure mode before building it.
+Prediction 1: Direct coupling + distributed coordination produces destructive scaling.
+Any system where agents share environment state, act through direct coupling (my action destroys your action), and coordinate without central authority will face destructive scaling as agent count grows.
+Ethernet’s shared bus confirmed this; Aloha confirmed it earlier (Abramson 1970).
+WiFi confirms it in a setting where dedicated links are physically impossible: collision probability rises superlinearly with station count, which is why WiFi 6 introduced centralized scheduling via OFDMA.
+Chapter 3 traces this arc in full.

-These predictions are intended to be falsifiable.
+These predictions are falsifiable.
 A system with direct coupling and distributed coordination that scales gracefully would challenge Prediction 1.
 An environmental shift that restructures an invariant other than the most-pressured one would challenge Prediction 2.
-Falsifiability gives the framework empirical teeth — it constrains what the framework allows, which means the framework can be wrong.
+Falsifiability gives the framework empirical teeth.

 2.10 The Method